You are here

-Environmental science features an intense grounding in resource issues (including courses in renewable and non-renewable resources) and builds on the strength of UMD in freshwater issues.
-In addition, the capstone course deals with sources, distribution, and ultimate fate of air, water, and solid waste pollution.
-Elective courses from areas such as habitats, climate processes, environmental chemistry, quantitative methods, and global resources are also required.
+Environmental science features an intense grounding in resource issues (including courses in water, mineral, and energy resources) and builds on the strength of UMD in freshwater issues.
+In addition, the capstone course in environmental assessment deals with sources, distribution, and ultimate fate of air, water, and solid waste pollution.

 - Active learning environment

 - Firm background in physical and life sciences